m-sef/godot-3d-camera-shake/README.md

 > [!NOTE]
 > This script was made for Godot 4

-Minimalalist Camera3D script for a first person camera with realisitic camera shake and interpolated rotation, based off of an implementation discussed in this [GDC video](https://www.youtube.com/watch?v=tu-Qe66AvtY).
+Minimalist Camera3D script with realisitic camera shake and interpolated rotation, based off of an implementation discussed in this [GDC video](https://www.youtube.com/watch?v=tu-Qe66AvtY).

 # Usage
 Copy and paste the camera.gd script into your Godot project, and apply it to a Camera3D node.
 Tweak the following export properties to your preference: